Mesheo/Eletric-Circuit-Visualizer/README.md

 |![Graphs](https://user-images.githubusercontent.com/71408872/121244828-b9de1400-c875-11eb-850e-21261154c4fc.gif) | Here you can see the Graph changing it's output depending of the results of the table I said before.
 Because of some physical aspects the trace V1 always shape in a similar way, but that is not on me. .|

 # 💡 Tips
-<p> This was my first try using Dash and even tho the documentation is pretty good, I found some troubles and I want to make sure that you (or me in the future) dont stumble there again
+<p> This was my first try using Dash and even though the documentation is pretty good, I had some troubles and I want to make sure that you (or me in the future) don't stumble there again
 </p>

 ## Callbacks on Dash